 As a driving instructor, you’ll tutor people of all ages from the start of their journey through to passing their test – and seeing the progress they make each lesson can be incredibly rewarding.

 The role is ideal for people who are calm, patient, and confident behind the wheel, as you’ll need to try and instil these attributes in your students.

 As a driving instructor, you could earn anywhere between £20-£30 per hour.
 This will depend on what area you teach in and whether you choose to take the franchise route with a driving school, rather than going it alone.

 Find out more about becoming a driving instructor

 Or are you already ready to get started as a driving instructor?

 Best for building community links

-It’s also a great role for those people who are looking to challenge themselves in the driving field, and who fancy being in control of a much larger vehicle.
-If you’ve never driven a bus before, then there are plenty of employers who are happy to take on trainees and provide full support whilst you work towards your Passenger Carrying Vehicle (PCV) licence.
+It’s also a great role for people who are looking to challenge themselves in the driving field, and who fancy being in control of a much larger vehicle.
+If you’ve never driven a bus before, there are plenty of employers who are happy to take on trainees and provide full support whilst you work towards your Passenger Carrying Vehicle (PCV) licence.

-A typical shift will involve issuing tickets to passengers and sticking to the bus timetable to ensure that passengers are picked up and dropped off at their destinations on time.
+A typical shift will involve issuing tickets to passengers and sticking to the bus timetable to make sure that passengers are picked up and dropped off at their destinations on time.

 Many companies are willing to train career changers – with no previous experience – on the job.